jansyk13/limython/README.md

 Run `result_to_csv.py` script with parameters `stdev|timer|rmse|rsquared|counter` and path `/results/` and then forward standard output to file.

 ## Database
-Database should be running on localhost with port 3306.
+Database should be running on `localhost` with port `3306`.
 Current setup uses `root` as user and `password` as password, but it is easy to change by editing scripts.
 Database schema should be named `mlrl` and table named `data`.

 ## Setup
 * Install Fortran, C and C++ compilers (`yum install gcc-gfortran gcc gcc-c++`)
 * Install MySQL server, command line client and other related libraries (`yum isntall mysql mysql-server mysql-devel mysql-lib`)
-* Install BLAS prerequistes (`yum install automake autoconf libtool*`)
+* Install BLAS prerequisites (`yum install automake autoconf libtool*`)
 * Install BLAS (`yum install lapack-devel blas-devel atlas-sse3-devel`)
 * Install Python 3.5 and virtualenv (`yum install python35 python35-virtualenv python35-pip`)
 * Create and source new environment (`virtualenv-3.5 ml; source ml/bin/activate`)